ComNets-Bremen/OppNets-on-LoPy/README.md

 #### Manage SD Card

-The `sd-check` tool is to manage the contents of an SD card plugged in.
+The `sd-check` tool is to manage the contents of an SD card plugged in to a LoPy (e.g., remove the log, dump the log).